Little has been written about how to help individuals who have

 ADHD.
 It involves quieting the reactive old brain and engaging the reflective

 new brain.
-It is an ADD-friendly process because it slows events, provides
+It is an ADHD-friendly process because it slows events, provides

 structure, reduces reactivity, and helps the receiver be fully present so that